cedadev/jasmin-appliances/README.md

     $ openstack keypair list

-Launch a cluster by calling the jasmin.yml playbook, passing a config file as Ansible extra variables, and providing a keypair to use to connect to the cluster.
+Launch a cluster by calling the jasmin.yml playbook, passing a config file as Ansible extra variables, providing a keypair to use to connect to the cluster, and assigning a unique name to the cluster (which will be used to name the stack).
 For example:

-    $ ansible-playbook -i inventory jasmin.yml -e @config/minimal.yml -e cluster_keypair=<keypair_name>
+    $ ansible-playbook -i inventory jasmin.yml -e @config/minimal.yml -e cluster_keypair=<keypair_name> -e cluster_name=<stack_name>